 02 of 17

 Good Boys Enjoy Themselves

-Charlie has spent many, many years behaving as a very good boy.
+Charlie has spent many, many years behaving like a very good boy.
 Now, he enjoys his retirement by lounging in the pool and relaxing with his favorite domestic beer.
-But don’t worry—he’s still a good boy.Continue to 4 of 18 below.
+But don’t worry—he’s still a good boy.Continue to 3 of 17 below.

 Good Boys Know They're Good Boys